When you’re feeling under the weather, applications like Zocdoc help simplify the process of finding a suitable specialist.

 Displaying a list of appointment times in Bubble’s no-code Zocdoc application

 Within this workflow, we’ll need to start by making changes to a thing.
-The thing we’ll want to change is the current cells timeslots, date (text) - updating it to the same value as our hidden date input field.
+The thing we’ll want to change is the current cell’s timeslot’s date (text).
+We’ll update it to have the same value as our hidden date input field.

 Bubble no code Zocdoc clone tutorial updating appointment dates